Saskatchewan Crescent - 16th Street Slope Remediation

 Additional Retaining Wall Information

 The retaining wall consists of 36 H-piles (depth of 18 metres) spanning 70 metres along Saskatchewan Crescent.
 The concrete wall is 44 metres with a maximum height of 3.2 metres.
-The retaining wall will be monitored over the winter.

 What causes riverbank slope instability?